 About Ted Hughes

 Born in 1930, Ted Hughes was a British writer and a veteran of the Royal Air Force.
-In fact, his Yorkshire home often offered inspiration to his writing.
+In fact, his Yorkshire home often offered inspiration to his writing and poetry.
 He was also a student at Cambridge and the former husband of a fellow writer, Sylvia Plath, though her suicide (as well as the suicide of another girlfriend) tainted his career and reputation.
 Regardless, he remains a known name in poetry, even after his death in 1998.